codeinred/conduit_bench/README.md

 The conduit library, on the other hand, can be built with either clang or gcc using either one's standard library implementation.

-In order to build, do:
+In order to build, run:
 ```bash
 git clone --depth=1 --recursive https://github.com/functionalperez/conduit_bench.git